Best Dog Food For Allergies: Skin-Care, Novel-Protein Diets & More

 Visit Website

-Introducing a novel protein (one that your pup has never had before) to your dog’s diet may help ease food allergies.
-If you’ve already tried out the common proteins (chicken, beef, pork, lamb), you may want to introduce venison, salmon, duck, or another novel protein into your dog’s diet.
+Introducing a novel protein (one your pup has never had before) to your dog’s diet may help ease food allergies.
+If you’ve already tried the common proteins (chicken, beef, pork, lamb), you may want to introduce venison, salmon, duck, or another novel protein into your dog’s diet.
 These less-common protein sources may not trigger food allergies as much as the usual suspects.

 Open Farm is also a popular choice for pet parents who are devoted to eco-friendly and cruelty-free practices.
 This company has extremely high standards for humanely and sustainably sourced ingredients.
 They also offer salmon, whitefish, and many other varieties, as well as dry food with grains, freeze-dried raw dog food, wet food, and treats.